tedneward/Research/content/writing/22-rules-of-storytelling.md

 20. Exercise.
 Take the building blocks of a movie you dislike.
 How would you rearrange them into what you DO like?

 21. Identify with your situation/characters.
-Don’t write “cool.”
+Don’t write "cool."
 What would make YOU act that way?

 22. Putting it on paper only allows you to start fixing it.
 If a perfect idea stays in your head, you’ll never share it with anyone.